-The Soldano Super Lead Overdrive has two channels with a shared first stage.
+The SLO has two channels with a shared first stage.
 The analysis here concerns the high-gain channel, in which the signal passes through four stages of voltage amplification prior to a DC-coupled cathode follower that drives the effects send.
-From the effects return there is an additional stage of amplification and another cathode follower to drive the Fender Bassman style tone stack and master volume control.
-This is followed by a long-tailed-pair phase inverter and four 5881 or 6L6GC beam power tetrodes in push-pull.
-The complete signal chain for the high-gain channel includes 9 triodes and 4 power tubes!

 The first and second stages are common cathode voltage amplifiers with partially bypassed cathode resistors.
 They are coupled by a voltage divider formed by a 470kΩ resistor and 500kΩ gain control.
-Bypass capacitors allow treble frequencies to bleed past the attenuation.
+The 2000pF capacitor allows treble frequencies to bleed past the voltage divider's attenuation.

-Some versions omit the 1000pF bright boost capacitor at the top of the gain control.
+Some versions add a 1000pF bright boost capacitor at the top of the gain control, as shown here.
 Its purpose is to compensate for human perception of treble cut at lower volume settings.
 In this circuit, that perception is enhanced because the top of the potentiometer adds series resistance to increase treble attenuation caused by Miller capacitance at the grid of the second-stage triode.

 The guitar input jack connects to a classic gamma network comprised of a 1MΩ grid leak resistor and a 68kΩ grid-stopper resistor.
 Across this network there is unity (0dB) midrange gain and very little treble attenuation due to Miller capacitance.
 The purpose of the grid-stopper resistor is to attenuate only radio frequencies.